GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 to the full set of user-agent data, but only when servers actively declare an explicit need for specific pieces of data.

-By removing passively exposed user-data, we can better measure and reduce the amount of information that is intentionally exposed by request headers, JavaScript APIs, and other mechanisms.
+By removing passively exposed user data, we better measure and reduce the amount of information that is intentionally exposed by request headers, JavaScript APIs, and other mechanisms.

 ## Why do we need reduced UA and UA-CH?

-Currently, the User-Agent string broadcasts a large string of data about a user's browser, operating system, and version every HTTP request.
-This is problematic for two reasons:
+Historically, the User-Agent string broadcast a large string of data about a user's browser, operating system, and version with every HTTP request.
+This was problematic for two reasons:

 *  The granularity and abundance of detail can lead to user identification.
 *  The default availability of this information can lead to covert tracking.

-We improve user privacy by only sharing basic information by default.
+Reduced UA and UA-CH improve user privacy by sharing only basic information by default.

 The reduced User-Agent includes the browser's brand and a significant version, where the request came from (desktop or mobile), and the platform.
 To access more data, User-Agent Client Hints allow you to request specific information about the user's device or conditions.

-Further, the `User-Agent` string has grown longer and more complex, which led to error-prone string parsing.
+Further, over time the `User-Agent` string grew longer and more complex, which led to error-prone string parsing.
 UA-CH provides structured and reliable data that is easier to interpret.
-Existing code which parses the UA string shouldn't break (though it will return less data), and you'll need to migrate to UA-CH if your site [needs specific information information](https://wicg.github.io/ua-client-hints/#use-cases).
+Existing code that parses the UA string shouldn't break (though it will return less data), and you'll need to migrate to UA-CH if your site [needs specific client information](https://wicg.github.io/ua-client-hints/#use-cases).

 ## How does the reduced UA and UA-CH work?